 The latest Service Pack for Windows 7 is Service Pack 1.

 How do I know which Service Pack I have on my computer?

 Right-click My Computer icon on Desktop or in Start menu and choose Properties.
-Or use Windows Key+Break keyboard shortcut.
+Or use keyboard shortcut Windows Key+PAUSE for opening System Properties.

 See what's written under Windows edition.
 First comes Windows Vista or 7 edition name (such as Ultimate, Home Basic, etc), then comes copyright information and then comes Service Pack information.

 If you already have Windows Vista Service Pack 2 or Windows 7 Service Pack 1 installed, you can safely skip this article.

 If you have Service Pack 1 in Windows Vista or no line about Service Pack at all, continue reading this article.

 Those with no Service Packs installed in Windows Vista should also take note if their Windows is a 32-bit or a 64-bit edition.
 See the line System type for this.

 Steps to take before installing a Service Pack in Windows Vista or 7